ieeeconcordia/ieee-website/content/events/warhacks.md

 ---
-name: "Warhacks"
+name: "Upcoming Events"
-date: "2023-06-09"
+date: "Date"
-location: "SGW"
+location: "location"
-time: "21:51"
+time: "Time"
-description: This is a short description of the event.
-Press likeif you likey
+description: This is where all the upcoming events will be displayed.
+Stay up to date with this cool little view.
 price: 10
-image: "/uploads/Arduino_Tutorial.png"
+image: "/uploads/Upcoming_Events.jpg"
 organizer: Alexandre Fontaine
 eventType: "Competition"
 sponsors: ["Sponsors "]